WhatsApp isn't the only app out there, check out these other messaging apps

 Kik Messenger

-Kik Messenger has been around for ages, and it has a very wide user base.
-It's messaging is fast and free, you can make audio and video calls, and there are tons of stickers, GIFs, memes, and other media you can send to anyone you want.
+Kik Messenger has been around for ages, and it has an extensive user base.
+Its messaging is fast and free, you can make audio and video calls, and there are tons of stickers, GIFs, memes, and other media you can send to anyone you want.
 Kik also handles group chats quite well, and you can add a ton of people to a group chat, no problem.

 Kik also has a bit of a social networking flair to it.
-You can find groups that talk about certain topics and meet people if you want, but you don't have to use those feature if you don't want.
+You can find groups that talk about certain topics and meet people if you want, but you don't have to use those features if you don't want to.

 WeChat is only really useful if you have any contacts in China because that's where it's based and primarily used.
-I have friends in China, and WeChat is the only way to reliably communicate with them, due to many other apps being inaccessible.
-It can do everything you want a messaging app to do though, including texts, audio messages, audio calls, video calls, and more.
+I have friends in China, and WeChat is the only way to reliably communicate with them due to many other apps being inaccessible.
+It can do everything you want a messaging app to do, though, including texts, audio messages, audio calls, video calls, and more.

 We may earn a commission for purchases using our links.
 Learn more.